University of Glasgow: School of Interdiciplinary Studies at Dumfriesglasgow.ac.uk/dumfries

 Postgraduate research opportunities

-The school supports a growing community of research students in Dumfries and further afield.
-Our research has an impact regionally, nationally and internationally.
-We welcome both MRes and PhD applicants.
+The School supports a growing community of research students (MPhil and PhD) in Dumfries and further afield.
 Our team of research-led academic staff supports and supervises a wide range of interdisciplinary research areas.
-There are also opportunities for joint supervision across schools within the University and with partner institutions.

 - Scottish history and Scottish studies